1. What is Heat Map

 Step2: Set Heat Map Region.
 Draw the screen to set the detection area.
 You can click “Select All” button to select all areas, or "Clear All" button to remove the current drawn area.

 Step3: Schedule Settings.
-You can draw the schedule by clicking“Edit”button.
-And then click “Save” or “Reset” after finishing setting.
+You can draw the schedule by clicking it.
+And then click “Save” or “Delete” after finishing setting.

 The results will be displayed on “Report” interface.

 [Space Heat Map]: Space Heat Map will be presented as a picture with different color.
 Different colors represent different heat values.
 Red represents the highest and blue represents the lowest.